We presented a tax planning program today sponsored by the Washoe County Medical Society as a member benefit.

 You can deduct from your income, dollar for dollar, any amount that you give to a qualified charity.

-Since the most expensive way to give is with your checkbook, we very much encourage the use of a Donor Advised Fund to achieve your charitable intentions.
+Since the most expensive way to give is with your checkbook, we very much encourage using a Donor Advised Fund to achieve your charitable intentions.

 - Take an immediate tax deduction, while maintaining the ability to gift the same dollars to charity over your lifetime